HDTian/TVMR/README.md

 You will also have the outcome data, which can be *summary-data* or *individual-data*; *one-sample* or *two-sample* as the exposure data.
 Depending on the specific data setting, you can use different functions of TVMR.
 See MPCMR fitting section below.

 ## Data cleaning
 This section reminds you of cleaning data in your study.
-You may remove correlated genetic variants, limit your data to certain subgroups, remove or permute the missing values of your data, or choose a specific time region for the exposure.
+You may remove correlated genetic variants, rescale the variables, limit your data to certain subgroups, remove or permute the missing values of your data, or choose a specific time region for the exposure.

 ## Functional dimension reduction